vidyasriraj/Salesforce/6.Create a ScreenFlow for Existing Student to Book an Appointment/readme.md

 6. **(Case Path)**

     * **Subflow Element (Create Student Case):**
-        * This element requires further definition.
-It is assumed that this subflow handles the creation of a `Case` record related to the student.
-The subflow should collect the necessary case details and create the `Case` record linked to the `Student` record.  *(Details of this subflow are not provided in the original instructions.)*
+        * This subflow handles the creation of a `Case` record related to the student.
+The subflow should collect the necessary case details and create the `Case` record linked to the `Student` record.  **

 ## Flow Logic

 The flow begins by gathering student information and retrieving the matching `Student` record.
 It then presents the student with the choice to book an appointment or create a case.
 Depending on the student's selection, the flow follows the appropriate path.
 The appointment booking path gathers appointment details, retrieves the consultant information, creates the appointment, and displays a confirmation.
-The case creation path utilizes a subflow (not fully defined here) to handle case creation.
+The case creation path utilizes a subflow to handle case creation.
 This branching structure allows for flexibility and caters to different student needs within a single flow.